Help / FAQs

 - Constant*: User-defined alphanumeric variable (*We recommend picking at least one Constant with four or more characters).

-We will be offering additional variables in new/updated releases of iKeyVault.
+We will be offering additional variables in the future.

 Please note that the current version of iKeyVault is based on the standard English ASCII keyboard and can recognize only Alphabets and Numbers from this keyboard.
-When you pick the Twitter feed or the newsfeed as your variable, do NOT include special characters or punctuations.
+When you pick the Twitter feed or the newsfeed as your variable, do NOT include special characters or punctuation marks.

 For Genius users we provide an option to add a third variable in your passcode for extra security.